tabneib/ecbacp/README.md

 ### Assumptions

-* The attacker has unlimited acces to the encrypting function of the target.
+* The attacker has unlimited access to the encrypting function of the target.
-This means he can commands the target to encypt stuff for him for an infinite number of times.
+This means he can commands the target to encrypt stuff for him for an infinite number of times.
 * All texts are ASCII strings.
 * The _input string_ (the payload) of the attacker will be prepended by a (unknown) _prefix_ and appended by a _suffix_ which is the secret plaintext.

-This is how the end input to to encrypted looks like:
+This is how the end input to be encrypted looks like:

     +--------+-------+
     |     prefix     |